Lau Ke Aloha:

 "Pay Attention" & "Watch Each Other"

-The two foundational rules when traveling to Kahoʻolawe are to pay attention and watch each other.
+These are the values weʻve learned in Honuaʻula by traveling with groups like the Protect Kahoʻolawe ʻOhana - pay attention and watch each other.
 Although when uttered on Kahoʻolawe, the phrases often come out sounding a little closer to "pay-ten-shen" and "watch-eech-chadda."
 At once avenues for personal and group safety, as well, pathways into the soul.
 In a Hawaiʻi worldview, there is no separation between the soul of the human and the soul of honua, the earth.
 The Hawaiian practice of Kilo, "to watch or look earnestly at for the purpose of discovering something," is to pay attention to how life is expressing itself in your landscape.
 When we watch and look carefully at the external environment, and return to this practice often, you just might realize that the external ecosystem beyond your skin is not separate from whatʻs happening inside your skin.
 Simply, no more difference.

 Art invites us back into a more permeable soul-to-soul relationship with our environment - humans and ecosystems paying attention to and watching each other.